OutSystems/docs-bestpractices/src/architecture/architecture/07-designing-multi-tenant-apps.md

 1. Reference the multi-tenant table and explicitly check the "Show Tenant Identifier."
 This property should be used only in back-office applications to implement screens to list information (for example, users) independently of their tenant.

-2. Explicitly reference the action "TenantSwitch(tenant id)", switching the runtime of the application to another tenant.
+2. Explicitly reference the action "TenantSwitch(tenant id)", switching the application's TenantId to another tenant at runtime.

 Besides these two scenarios, there is no other way that tenant data can be accessed incorrectly.
 To prevent them from happening: